thegooddocsproject/templates/code-of-conduct/guide-code-of-conduct-response-plan.md

 The *Resolve* section explains how to conclude the Code of Conduct investigation by filing the necessary paperwork for record-keeping purposes.

-It is important to file this documentation to enable the community moderators to identify and prevent potential repeated patterns of abuse in the community.
+It is important to record and store this documentation to enable the community moderators to identify and prevent potential repeated patterns of abuse in the community.

 ### About the "Handling incident appeals" section